Greece–Nigeria relations

 Greece–Nigeria relations are the bilateral relations between Greece and Nigeria.
 Nigeria has an embassy in Athens.
 Greece established a diplomatic mission in Nigeria in 1970, and today has an embassy in Abuja and a consulate in Lagos.
 Trade between the two countries is imbalanced, with imports from Greece to Nigeria exceeding exports.
 Greek-owned tankers have an important role in shipping Nigerian oil and natural gas, its main exports.
-Recently a Greek tanker was involved a dispute over crude oil smuggling.
+In 2008, a Greek tanker was involved a dispute over crude oil smuggling.
 Greek-controlled companies have invested US$5 billion in the Nigerian economy.
 There is a small Greek business community in Lagos.

 During the COVID-19 pandemic, Greece donated more than 1 million vaccines to Nigeria.

 Official relations

 Greece and Nigeria enjoyed close ties before the Nigerian military regime took power in December 1983.
 In February 2000, the Nigerian embassy in Greece was re-established after a 16-year absence.
 Relationships between the countries are now generally good.
 On March 25, 2009, the outgoing Greek Ambassador to Nigeria, Haris Dafaranos, stated that Greece would continue to explore new areas of cooperation and boost cultural, economic, scientific and technological ties with Nigeria.
 This was confirmed when, on 22 April 2009, Greek Deputy FM Petros Doukas and visiting Nigerian Commerce and Industry Minister Charles Ugwuh signed a bilateral agreement in the economic, scientific and technology sectors.
 Ugwuh said "it is important, following a century of transactions between Greece and Nigeria, that an official agreement (on cooperation) was signed today".
 The two countries are discussing partnership in the development of the Free Trade Zones in Nigeria.